IgrikXD/Easy-SDR/Useful info/How to order from JLCPCB.md

 ## Why JLCPCB?
 When developing their projects, in the case of ordering printed circuit boards I use the services of the [JLCPCB] platform.
 I chose this platform on the basis of the convenience of integration with the [EasyEDA] platform, low prices for orders of PCBs up to 100x100 mm., and the relatively low price of delivery to my country (I live in Belarus).

-## What other companies exist to ordering PCB's?
+## What other companies exist to ordering PCBs?
 | PCB Manufacturer | Information |
 | ----- | ----- |
 | [JLCPCB] | International shipping.
 The minimum order is 5 pieces.|